To provide complete, comfortable, and safe beds to children in need in Lorain County, Ohio.

 Strategic partnerships have been established with a number of social service agencies who’s clients need assistance with self-sustainability.
 Knowledgeable social workers employed by the referring agencies vet and then refer their organization’s clients.
 Individuals may also apply online through Good Knights website to receive beds.

-Keeping all donated funding within Lorain County, the goal is to meet the demand of between 1200-1500 beds annually.
+Keeping all donated funding within Lorain County, the goal is to meet a demand of about 600 beds annually.
 While the emphasis is beds for children, Good Knights also collaborates with other non-profit organizations, churches, and schools to deliver more services to families in need.

 Roger founded Good Knights in fall 2020 with first-hand knowledge of what it is like to sleep on the floor.
 At the age of 11 years old when his mother, siblings, and he moved to Elyria, he slept on the floor for 3 years.
 In his own words, “Not knowing where I would sleep, on a blanket on the floor or in the closet in a pile of clothes made bed time something I hated.”